Webinar Popup Cancel button

 Endorsed brand

-In an endorsed brand architecture, each brand extension has its own identity.
-However, unlike the house of brands architecture, an endorsed brand involves extensions that are also associated with the parent brand.
+In an endorsed brand architecture, each brand extension maintains its own identity.
+However, unlike the house of brands architecture, an endorsed brand involves extensions that are also associated with the parent brand, ensuring a cohesive image through the use of a Brand Compliance tool.
 This way, the sub-brands receive the same credibility and trust as the parent brand.

 Kellogg’s is a great example of an endorsed brand.
 Products like Eggo and Corn Flakes are packaged under and endorsed by the parent brand, but have their own identity.